NikhilJha42/docker_kubernetes/README.md

             claimName: mongo-pvc
  ```
  - After you run these new files, you should be able to access the posts page of the app.

+### Alternative method
+- This will add Persistent Volume for db, and tweak the deploy-node-app.yml to include CPU and memory specs.